havorx/Nguyen-Cao-Nguyen/README.md

 Built with yarn, node v20, and a lot of vim-motions (yes I use neovim, btw)

-Dockerfile and docker-compose is included to build and recommended to test the app easily
+Dockerfile and docker-compose is included to build and to test the app easily

 ## Installation